Iraq is in the midst of a political crisis that has raised fears of a return to sectarian bloodshed

-A political crisis that threatens more sectarian strife in Iraq took another twist Monday as the bloc loyal to radical Shiite cleric Muqtada al-Sadr called for the dissolution of Parliament and early elections.
+Before lawmakers went on a brief break at the end of last month, the bloc loyal to the radical Shiite cleric Muqtada al-Sadr called for the dissolution of Parliament and early elections.

 In an online statement, the head of the Sadrist parliamentary bloc Baha’a al-Araji said Iraq is facing a new era with problems that rob the nation of stability and sovereignty.